MicrosoftDocs/PowerShell-Docs/gallery/getting-started.md

 To update packages installed from the PowerShell Gallery, run either the [Update-Module][] or [Update-Script][] cmdlet.
-When run without any additional parameters, [Update-Module][] attempts to update each module installed by running [Install-Module][].
+When run without any additional parameters, [Update-Module][] attempts to update all modules installed by running [Install-Module][].
 To selectively update modules, add the `-Name` parameter.

-Similarly, when run without any additional parameters, [Update-Script][] also attempts to update each script installed by running [Install-Script][].
+Similarly, when run without any additional parameters, [Update-Script][] also attempts to update all scripts installed by running [Install-Script][].
 To selectively update scripts, add the `-Name` parameter.

 ## List packages that you have installed from the PowerShell Gallery